awsdocs/aws-java-developer-guide-v2/doc_source/examples-sqs-message-queues.rst

 Get the URL for a Queue
 =======================

-Call the |sqsclient| :methodname:`getQueueUrl` method. with a :aws-java-class-prev:`GetQueueUrlRequest <services/sqs/model/GetQueueUrlRequest>` object.
+Call the |sqsclient|'s :methodname:`getQueueUrl` method.
+with a :aws-java-class:`GetQueueUrlRequest <services/sqs/model/GetQueueUrlRequest>` object.

 **Imports**